micmejia/bible-dump/AMPC/Acts/Acts 22.md

-Now the men who were with me saw the light, but they did not hear [[^a]the sound of the uttered words of] the voice of the One Who was speaking to me [so that they could [^b]understand it].
+Now the men who were with me saw the light, but they did not hear [the sound of the uttered words of] the voice of the One Who was speaking to me [so that they could understand it].